SlowMoschen/Chat.IO/README.md

 - Set and join a private room or the global chat
 - Display user join and disconnect messages
 - Usernames in a room are unique
+- Joining a new Room while Logged in
+- Send direct messages to another user in a Room
+- Displays currently writting user
+- Displays Users in a room

 ## Prerequisites
 - Code Editor